microchip-pic-avr-examples/pic18f56q24-cnano-demo-fw/README.md

 # Curiosity Nano Out-of-the-Box Code using PIC18F56Q24 Microcontroller with MCC Melody

-This project comes preloaded on the PIC18F56Q24 Curiosity Nano board when the user first plugs it in.
-It consists of three programs and a command line that enables choosing between those programs.
+This project comes preloaded on the PIC18F56Q24 Curiosity Nano board with four programs and a command line that enables choosing between those programs.

 - The first program is a simple LED blinking program.
-The microcontroller starts with this program being activated
+The microcontroller starts with this program being activated.
 - The second program turns on the existing on-board LED by pressing a button on the Curiosity Nano board
 - The third program sends an 8-bit counter through UART when the on-board button is pressed.
 This increases the counter.
-- The fourth program takes a temperature measurement using the ADC, NVM, and FVR modules.
+- The fourth program takes a temperature measurement using the ADC, NVM, and FVR modules

 The main program is changed by sending one of the numbers 1, 2, 3 or 4, through UART interface.
 Any other key will return the menu.